McNeeM2018/Reflection/README.md

+# Reflection 8
+## 3/16/2018
+This week I learned how to better code in HTML.
+I learned how to add in pictures and lines of space.
+I worked on my pet project extensively and added text in.
+I also added more ideas to my google friday project.

 # Reflection 7
 ## 3/9/2018
 This week I learned more about XML, and how to effectively use it.
 I learned how to code and write in XML.
 I also worked on my XML project extensively.
 Finally I added more informaation to my trello boarc in preperation for my Google Friday project.